earthly/earthly/docs/ci-integration/guides/jenkins.md

 ### Constructing A Runner Image

 The example uses an `earthly` published image named `earthly/earthly-jenkins`.
-Please, do not ase your image off this one; copy our work and adapt it to your own needs.
+Please, do not base your image off this one; copy our work and adapt it to your own needs.
 Earthly makes no commitment to keep this image consistently updated.

 It's easiest to start from our base `earthly/earthly` image and build up a runner image from scratch.
 [Our example is here](https://github.com/earthly/ci-examples/blob/ce20840cffd2a8b04a8bd5dce477751adac3f490/jenkins/Earthfile#L48-L54).
 This image simply installs Java, and relies on Jenkins to inject the runner for us.